jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ## Friend classes

 A brief note about `friend` classes.
-As before, `friend` methods have acccess to all data members of the class they are declared in.
+As before, `friend` methods have access to all data members of the class they are declared in.

 ```cpp
 class WhatClass